 Below are the non-negotiable expectations we expect all of our students to follow.
-These are built on being ready learners, respecting individuals and creating a safe and positive learning environment.
+These are built on our character education values (themes) of Respect, Ambition and Determination.
 There are nine non-negotiables that students need to adhere to every minute of every day at North Oxfordshire Academy.
+Through a taught behaviour & character curriculum every week students are taught expected behaviours.